 And for fun, it also didn’t work until removed a letter from the surname.

-All in all, it was a horrible user experience but the reward outweighed the pain.
-In many cases, users have an option to go somewhere else and choose another service. however, sometimes; they have no choice but to continue down an unpleasant journey – vowing to never return to your service once they’ve completed the transactions. that is not a great place to be with your service.
+All in all, it was a horrible user experience, but the reward outweighed the pain.
+In many cases, users have the option to go somewhere else and choose another service. however, sometimes; they have no choice but to continue down an unpleasant journey – vowing never to return to your service once they’ve completed the transactions. that is not a great place to be with your service.